mingshrp/CS3300_UnCAPTCHA/README.md

 5. Watch console for success or error messages

 ## License
 The code in this repository is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.
-See the LICENSE file for more details.
+See the [License](#license) file for more details.